lsds/intravisor/runtime/musl-lkl/lkl/Documentation/networking/can.rst

 second bit timing has to be specified in order to enable the CAN FD bitrate.

 Additionally CAN FD capable CAN controllers support up to 64 bytes of payload.
-The representation of this length in can_frame.len and canfd_frame.len for userspace applications and inside the Linux network layer is a plain value from 0 ..
+The representation of this length in can_frame.can_dlc and canfd_frame.len for userspace applications and inside the Linux network layer is a plain value from 0 ..
 64 instead of the CAN 'data length code'.
-The data length code was a 1:1 mapping to the payload length in the Classical CAN frames anyway.
-The payload length to the bus-relevant DLC mapping is only performed inside the CAN drivers, preferably with the helper functions can_fd_dlc2len() and can_fd_len2dlc().
+The data length code was a 1:1 mapping to the payload length in the legacy CAN frames anyway.
+The payload length to the bus-relevant DLC mapping is only performed inside the CAN drivers, preferably with the helper functions can_dlc2len() and can_len2dlc().

 The CAN netdevice driver capabilities can be distinguished by the network devices maximum transfer unit (MTU)::

-  MTU = 16 (CAN_MTU)   => sizeof(struct can_frame)   => Classical CAN device
+  MTU = 16 (CAN_MTU)   => sizeof(struct can_frame)   => 'legacy' CAN device
   MTU = 72 (CANFD_MTU) => sizeof(struct canfd_frame) => CAN FD capable device

 The CAN device MTU can be retrieved e.g. with a SIOCGIFMTU ioctl() syscall.
 N.B.
-CAN FD capable devices can also handle and send Classical CAN frames.
+CAN FD capable devices can also handle and send legacy CAN frames.

 When configuring CAN FD capable CAN controllers an additional 'data' bitrate has to be set.
 This bitrate for the data phase of the CAN FD frame has to be